arg7/vcda/README.md

 Note:

-LOAD fetches data from memory, where R[N.SRC] is a base pointer and R[N.RS] is index and saves it to R[N.DST], if Stride_R2 is 0, othervise to memory pointed by R[N.DST]
+LOAD fetches data from memory, where R[N.SRC] is a base pointer and R[N.RS] is index and saves it to R[N.DST], if ST_RDST is 0, otherwise to memory pointed by R[N.DST]

 SAVE same as LOAD by in reverse direction.